damanikjosh/gzweb/README.md

-# Docker Image for Gazebo:libgazebo9
+# Docker Image for gzweb

 This Docker image is based on `gazebo:libgazebo9` and includes additional dependencies for running gzweb